Luiz Inácio Lula da Silva

-Luiz Inácio Lula da Silva (Note: /pt-BR/) (born Luiz Inácio da Silva; 27 October 1945), known mononymously as Lula, is a Brazilian politician, trade unionist and former metalworker who has served as the 39th president of Brazil since 2023.
-A member of the Workers' Party, Lula was also the 35th president from 2003 to 2011.
+Luiz Inácio Lula da Silva (Note: /pt-BR/) (born Luiz Inácio da Silva; 27 October 1945), known mononymously as Lula, is a Brazilian politician, trade unionist and former metalworker who has served as president of Brazil since 2023 and from 2003 to 2011.
+He is a member of the Workers' Party.

 Born in Pernambuco, Lula quit school after second grade to work, and did not learn to read until he was ten years old.
 As a teenager, he worked as a metalworker and became a trade unionist.
 Between 1978 and 1980, he led the ABC workers' strikes during Brazil's military dictatorship, and in 1980, he helped start the Workers' Party during Brazil's redemocratization.
 Lula was one of the leaders of the 1984 Diretas Já movement, which demanded direct elections.
 In 1986, he was elected a federal deputy in the state of São Paulo.
 He ran for president in 1989, but lost in the second round.
 He also lost presidential elections in 1994 and 1998.
 He finally became president in 2002, in a runoff.
 In 2006, he was successfully re-elected in the second round.

 Described as left-wing, his first presidency coincided with South America's first pink tide.
 During his first two consecutive terms in office, he continued fiscal policies and promoted social welfare programs such as Bolsa Família that eventually led to GDP growth, reduction in external debt and inflation, and helping millions of Brazilians escape poverty.
 He also played a role in foreign policy, both on a regional level and as part of global trade and environment negotiations.
 During those terms, Lula was considered one of the most popular politicians in Brazil's history and left office with 80% approval rating.
 His first term was also marked by notable corruption scandals, including the Mensalão vote-buying scandal.
 After the 2010 Brazilian general election, he was succeeded by his former chief of staff, Dilma Rousseff, and remained active in politics and gave lectures.